 The Programs to Increase Diversity among Individuals Engaged in Health-Related Research (PRIDE) is an all-expense-paid Summer Institute that seeks to address new researchers’ difficulties in establishing academic research careers.
 The program seeks to increase the number of scientists from backgrounds currently underrepresented in the biomedical sciences and those with disabilities by preparing them to compete for research funding in heart, lung, blood, and sleep disorders.

 Resources to Reduce Health Disparities

-The Community Health Worker Health Disparities Initiative developed science-based, culturally appropriate health education materials and strategies to reduce health disparities in heart disease among underserved and minority communities.
-Available resources include manuals, DVDs, tip sheets, picture cards, and cookbooks for heart health.
+NHLBI developed science-based, culturally appropriate community health worker health education materials to reduce health disparities in heart disease among underserved and minority communities.
+Available resources include community health worker manuals, tip sheets, picture cards, and more.